jackcox15/Kairos/docs/architecture.md

 **Result**: Completely independent local mesh network

-## Your Node's Role: Router, Not Translator
+## Your Node's Role: Router/Forwarder Not Translator

 Think of your device as a **smart post office**, not a translator: